emnify/product-docs/docs/graphql/graphiql-ide.md

 Inside the curly braces, you can start typing or use the keyboard shortcuts to open the autocomplete window.

-In the following example, the IDE suggests `endpoint`, `endpoints`, and `endpointsQuery` once you've started typing "end."
+In the following example, the IDE suggests `endpoint`, `endpoints`, and `endpointsQuery` once you've started typing "end":

 <img
   src={require('./assets/graphiql-query-autocomplete.png').default}